Haunted Places In The Philippines You Should Visit To Celebrate Halloween Weekend

 Malinta Tunnel, Corregidor

 A boat ride away from Manila Bay is Corregidor, an important island in our country’s history.
-There were battles fought, blood shed and countless lives taken.
-And hey, this Malinta Tunnel was built to be bomb-proof—and therefore became a place of safe haven.
+There were battles fought, blood that was shed and countless lives taken.
+And in case you aren’t aware, Corregidor’s Malinta Tunnel was built to be bomb-proof—and therefore became a safe haven for those on the island.

-Nevertheless, the long and eerie tunnel eventually housed itself as a makeshift hospital where more than a thousand individuals were being treated.
-Now open to local and international tourists, there are countless stories of unexplained shadows, out-of-nowhere noises and sudden drops in temperature.
+Nevertheless, the long and eerie tunnel eventually became a makeshift hospital.
+There, more than a thousand individuals were being treated.
+Currently open to local and international visitors, there are countless stories of unexplained shadows, out-of-nowhere noises and sudden drops in temperature during tours.

 Ozone Disco Club, Quezon City

-More than a decade ago, the Ozone Disco Club was the place to see and be seen—which is why hundreds of graduates decided to celebrate their freedom from school her.
-But on March 18, 1996, everyone’s favorite place caught fire and killed almost 200 students.
+More than two decades ago, the Ozone Disco Club was the place to see and be seen—which is why hundreds of graduates decided to celebrate their freedom from school there.
+But on March 18, 1996, everyone’s favorite place caught fire and killed almost 200 students trapped inside.
 When the fire was finally resolved, authorities saw burned bodies littered along the corridor that lead to the establishment’s only exit.
 Guess fire exits weren’t a thing then.

 The same space is now abandoned, of course, but residents around the area still claim hearing party music coming from the exact spot that the club used to stand.
-Not only that; they see silhouettes still dancing in the middle of the night.
-So… dance with them?
+Not only that: They see silhouettes still dancing in the middle of the night.
+Anyone want to take their dancing shoes out for a spin?

 The Chapel of the Most Blessed Sacrament, De La Salle University, Manila